-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the leave replacement appointments of teaching personnel as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Wottawa, seconded by Mr. Falco, and approved unanimously (5-0) to approve the leave replacement appointments of teaching personnel as follows":

 Name Tenure Area School Step Dates Reino, Julia Psychology Grundy 1-4 12/4/18-6/30/19